deviadbo/-Unipoly-game-Multiplayer/README.md

 #### Technologies
 The game is developed in an environment of Unity and C#.
-For the multiplayer mode I used in AppWarp API.
+For the multiplayer mode I used the AppWarp API, which offers diffrent callbacks functions to help me to mange the lifecycle of the game.

 Below you will find some photos from the game, and a link to a YouTube video I made to demonstrate the game flows.